bmorris3/dot/docs/dot/gettingstarted.rst

 ``draws`` parameter as large as you can tolerate!

-The ``init`` keyword argument is set to ``'jitter+adapt_full'``, and this is very important.
+The ``init`` keyword argument is set to ``'jitter+adapt_full'``, and this is important.
 This uses `Daniel Foreman-Mackey's dense mass matrix setting
 <https://dfm.io/posts/pymc3-mass-matrix/>`_ which is critical for getting fast
 results from highly degenerate model parameterizations (like this one).